spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `cp your-cluster.tfvars.template $DEPLOYMENT_NAME.tfvars`
 - Update *deployment-name.tfvars* based on the templated values
 - `awsudo $ADMIN_ARN ./mktags` (Need to edit this first; maybe be Terraformed in the future)
-- `awsudo -d 3600 $ADMIN_ARN terraform apply -var-file=$DEPLOYMENT_NAME.tfvars -auto-approve` (this will take a while...)
+- `awsudo -d 3600 $ADMIN_ARN terraform apply -var-file=$DEPLOYMENT_NAME.tfvars -auto-approve`

-Finally, configure the local environment for the EKS cluster:
+  - This will fail half way through because we haven't defined configuration for the new cluster

-- `awsudo $ADMIN_ARN aws eks update-kubeconfig --name $DEPLOYMENT_NAME`
+  - Run `awsudo $ADMIN_ARN aws eks update-kubeconfig --name $DEPLOYMENT_NAME`, then re-run the Terraform command

 # Jupyterhub-deploy